ThoughtChewer/bible_studies/content/Bible Study 1 - Introduction.md

 - What does a relationship with God look like?
 - Have you seen God working in your life?
 - What is the point of being a Christian?
+- What do you know about the bible?
+	- Why did the authors write the bible?
+	- How do the authors communicate with the reader?

 ### Ask them what each of the following is:
 - The Church